jmferrer/github-actions-docker/README.md

 This image allows you to deploy a github actions runner in every environment running docker.

-I tested it in Kubernetes, Pivotal Cloud Foundry and OpenShift 3.11.

 ## Usage

 Github Actions runner needs at least the token and url obtained from https://github.com/yourorganization/yourproject/settings/actions/add-new-runner so you can execute this command: